 Vehicle leasing offers several benefits to fleets, but it’s not a one-size-fits-all financing product.
-There are myriad options to choose from when structuring a commercial truck lease that directly impacts cash flow, taxes, and vehicle replacement cycles, which can make the lease evaluation process daunting for even seasoned fleet managers.
+There are myriad options to choose from when structuring a commercial truck lease that directly impact cash flow, taxes, and vehicle replacement cycles, making the lease evaluation process daunting for even seasoned fleet managers.

 Fleets can preserve cash to reinvest in the business, enhance debt-to-equity ratios with “off-balance sheet” financing, or structure payments and terms to fit cash flow and tax objectives.

 The key to making sense of vehicle leasing is to understand the basics: What is leasing?
 How does it work?
 What should fleet managers consider before signing a lease agreement?

 One way to understand “leasing” is to compare it with a conventional bank loan.
 For example, take a vehicle with a purchase price of $30,000.
 Here’s what the numbers could look like for a loan:

 - Total truck price, including any dealer and miscellaneous fees: $30,000.